 Published by Cornell University Press, this new book from Hamilton College's Erica De Bruin uses 50 years of data from 110 countries to make keen observations on how and why some coups work where others fail.

-The History Hour podcast spends each episode looking back at the events, people, places, and trends that have shaped the way we live today.
+BBC World Service's The History Hour podcast spends each episode looking back at the events, people, places, and trends that have shaped the way we live today.
 Recent episodes include "The Fall of Addis Ababa," "South Korea's 1980s Prison Camps," and "The Zanzibar Revolution."
-Listen to The History Hour here.

 In 1898, race riots in Wilmington, North Carolina began when idealistic editor Alexander Manly dared to publish a piece defending interracial couples from scrutiny.
 Through the noise of calls for Manly's head, the editor's opponents plotted a much longer son, one that ended only when most of the town's Black residents had been forced out into the wilderness.